 DRAFT

 FOR IMMEDIATE RELEASE

-TNPC, INC. IPO Priced at $XX Per Share
+TNPC, INC. , IPO Priced at $XX Per Share

 TNPC, INC., Parent Company of The New Power Company

 Greenwich, Conn. – October 5, 2000 – TNPC, Inc. today announced that its initial public offering of XXX, XXX, XXX common shares was priced at $xx per share.
 The Company expects to receive net proceeds from the offering of its shares of approximately $XX million, exclusive of the underwriters’ option to purchase an additional XXX,XXX common shares to cover over allotments.
 Credit Suisse First Boston and Donaldson, Lufkin & Jenrette are acting as co-lead managing underwriters of the offering and Chase H&Q, CIBC World Markets, PaineWebber Incorporated, Salomon Smith Barney and DLJdirect Inc., are serving as co-managers.
 TNPC, Inc. will use the net proceeds from the offering for marketing and customer acquisition and general corporate purposes.